parthiv-dev/decentralised-trading-platform/README.md

 ##### 3.2. **Import Pre-Funded Accounts**

-> **Tip:** If the user would like to simulate the interactive multi-user funtionalities, we recommend to create multiple browser profiles, a metamask wallet for each browser profiles and open instances of [http://localhost:3000](http://localhost:3000) in each browser profile:
+> **Tip:** If the user would like to simulate the interactive multi-user functionalities, we recommend creating multiple browser profiles, a metamask wallet for each browser profile and opening instances of [http://localhost:3000](http://localhost:3000) in each browser profile:

 > TODO: Add picture